mstepina/Budget_planner/README.md

  - creating the list of expenses
  - calculating total expenses and balance
  - editing and deleting expenses
- - saving all the changes in the database
+ - all the changes saved in the database